 Policy loans taken against the paid-up insurance portion of the death benefit in a Whole Life Insurance policy can be used for any purpose the policy owner desires as these loans are not regulated by any governmental regulations.
 However, if a policy loan is outstanding against a Whole Life Insurance policy at the time the policy is surrendered or lapses, the loan will be treated as a withdrawal, which could result in a tax liability if the withdrawal is greater than the total premiums (i.e., cost basis) which have been paid for the Whole Life Insurance policy.

 As a general rule Whole Life Insurance policy loans are not considered income and therefore do no trigger a taxable event.
 This allows the owner of a Whole Life Insurance policy to leverage the cash values of their policy(s) to finance investments, transfer debt, or manage how they best see fit, and create more value than if the cash value remained unleveraged in their policy(s).
+Here is and article with more in depth information about Life Insurance Policy Loans and Withdrawals and how and when to use them.

 In the sale of Universal Life Insurance policies, a marketing pattern has developed which focuses on the fact that the beneficiary will receive both the cash value accumulation in the Universal Life Insurance policy as well as the death benefit.
 This is true because the cash value accumulation in a Universal Life Insurance policy merely reflects the money that the policy has accumulated based on extra premiums that were paid for that policy as well as any interest that has been earned on those extra premiums.